Pakistani popular music

+History

 1960–1980: Rise and fall of playback singing

-The Master of Stage, father of pop: Ahmed Rushdi

 After the independence of Pakistan in 1947, the most popular form of entertainment in the newly created Pakistan was the medium of film.
 Cinemas sprouted up in various corners of the nation, especially in Lahore, Karachi and Dacca in East Pakistan and playback singing became popular.
 People that tended to move into the genre had to be trained in classical music, usually trained by ustads who mastered its various forms and styles.

 In 1966, a talented young playback singer Ahmed Rushdi (now considered as one of the greatest singers of South Asia) sang the first South Asian pop song "Ko-Ko-Korina" for the film Armaan.
 Composed by Sohail Rana, the song was a blend of 60s bubblegum pop, rock and roll twist music and Pakistani film music.
 This genre would later be termed as ‘filmi pop’.
 Paired with Runa Laila, the singer is considered the pioneering father of pop music, mostly hip hop and disco, in South Asia.

 Following Rushdi's success, Christian bands specialising in jazz started performing at various night clubs and hotel lobbies in Karachi, Hyderabad and Lahore.
 They would usually sing either famous American jazz hits or cover Rushdi's songs.
 Rushdi sang playback hits along with Laila until the Bangladesh Liberation War when East Pakistan was declared an independent state.
 Laila, being a Bengali, decided to leave for the new-found Bangladesh.

 The 1980s saw a nose-dive in the progress of cinema in Pakistan as the nation was left in a state of turmoil over the changes in the government administration.
 The number of cinemas decreased rapidly and people preferred watching television over going to a cinema.